ORGANIC BAJA CHICKEN ENCHILADA SOUP

 And by the way, yes, this recipe uses a lot of butter.
-Good thing it is good for us, huh?!
-Not to mention what I learned from Glenn: butter carries flavors across your tongue.
-Don’t fall for the saturated fat rhetoric, and stop feeling guilty about it.
-Food that our ancestors ate is our way back to optimum health.
+Good thing it's good for us, huh?!
+Not to mention what I learned from Chef Glenn: butter carries flavors across your tongue.
+Don't fall for the saturated fat rhetoric, and stop feeling guilty about it.
+Food that our ancestors ate is our way back to optimum health!

-- Chop an onion and sauté in 4 T. butter (I use my cast iron pan)
+- Chop an onion and sauté in 4 Tablespoons butter (I use my cast iron pan)

-- Meanwhile, melt 3/4 c. butter (1 1/2 sticks) in a soup pot, stir in 1 1/4 c. flour (best: sprouted flour), keep stirring while you let that cook a minute or so (you’re basically just making a white sauce)
+- Meanwhile, melt 1/2 cup butter (1 stick) in a soup pot, stir in 1/2 cup flour (our favorite these days is einkorn flour), keep stirring while you let that cook a minute or so — you're basically just making a white sauce.

 - Add 1/2 packet of organic taco seasoning (or make your own taco seasoning)

-- Add 12-16 oz. jar of salsa (I used my homemade organic salsa)
+- Add 12-16 ounce jar of salsa (I used my homemade organic salsa)

 - Add onions to the pot after they start to get a little golden brown

-- Add 15 oz. can of black beans, drained (organic if you can find them)
+- Add 15 ounce can of black beans, drained (organic if you can find them)

-- Add about 1 or 2 c. of corn when it’s almost time to eat – make sure it’s non-GMO
+- Add about 1 or 2 cups of corn when it's almost time to eat – make sure it's non-GMO

 - You could get some sprouted tortillas, brush them with butter, bake 'til crispy, then cut into strips and serve the soup with those on top.
 Or you could crush some tortilla chips then sprinkle cheddar cheese over it.
 A dollop of sour cream might be good, too, wish I had thought of that earlier when we were eating it.